VGV provides advice to government on valuation issues and sensitive property transactions for sale, purchase, lease and compulsory acquisition.

 Properties are acquired, either in total or in part, by the state for purposes such as new roads/freeways, railways, road widening/deviations, parks, reservoirs, sewerage works, drainage reserves etc.

-When the land being assessed has complications relating to such things as further subdivision or redevelopment potential or simply difficulties of use following acquisition, VGV often has to use the services of other professional consultants for their expert advice.
-These consultants include town planners, engineers, architects, quantity surveyors, land surveyors and farm consultants.
+When the land being assessed has complications relating to such things as further subdivision or redevelopment potential or simply difficulties of use following acquisition, VGV often has to use the services of other professionals for their expert advice.
+These professionals include town planners, engineers, architects, quantity surveyors, land surveyors and farm consultants.

 As compulsory acquisition is a litigious area, valuers must also consider judicial precedents when deciding on valuation methodology, rationale and theory.
 These court precedents have helped shape the way the legislation has been written/interpreted and the outcomes of disputes about acquisition.

 Property valuations for the State Government of Victoria

 Valuations for government property transactions must be correct and seen to be correct.